Introduction

 2: No more tiresome commutes

 This comes with working from home.
-You get to work from the cozy comfort of your own space, saving you both time and reducing your carbon footprint.
+You get to work from the cozy comfort of your own living space, saving you both time and reducing your carbon footprint.
 We used to drive 1 hour to work every day.
 Now we use the time on things we love doing!

 3: Reduce long-term cost

-Building your tiny office will be an up-front investment, but over time you will spend less money on commuting, or even renting a work space.
+Building your tiny office will be an up-front investment.
+But, over time you will spend less money on commuting, or even renting a work space.

-Whether it's a peaceful backyard office, a mobile workspace, or a part of your tiny home, a tiny office lets you shape your work environment to suit your daily work life!
+A tiny office lets you shape your work environment to suit your daily work life!

 Tiny Office Options